 In summary: Luna 25 represents a bold step for Russia, but the mission above all has a political dimension.
 Scott Pace, a former executive secretary of the US National Space Council, believes the mission is more a statement of Russia's ambitions in space, in response to the activities of other nations.

-Roger Launius, a former NASA chief historian, sees Luna 25 as "an opportunity to take the lead and get some positive publicity."
+Roger Launius, former NASA chief historian, sees Luna 25 as “an opportunity to take the lead and get positive publicity.”

 The conflict in Ukraine has had repercussions not only on Earth, but also in space.
-On cooperation between Russia and Europe, for example.
-It would have seen European scientists work closely with Roscosmos on the Luna 25 and Luna 27 missions, but was abruptly halted.
+On collaboration between Russia and Europe, for example.
+It would have seen European scientists work closely with Roscosmos on the Luna 25 and Luna 27 missions, but was abruptly ended.

-Simeon Barber, who would have been part of the European team, saw the opportunity to join forces to explore the lunar south pole vanish.
-Another example of how Earth tensions can affect space cooperation, a field that usually (since the 70s at least) crossed over geopolitical divides.
+Simeon Barber, who would have been part of the European team, saw the opportunity to join forces to explore the lunar south pole disappear.
+Another example of how terrestrial tensions can affect space cooperation, a field that usually (at least since the 70s) transcended geopolitical divides.

 A future of cooperation or isolation?

 The question now is: will Russia continue to seek international partners for its space missions or will it retreat to a more isolationist approach?
-At the moment, the "change of attitude" prevails - the Russians they are already cooperating with China to build a lunar research station.
+At the moment, the "change of structure" prevails: the Russians they are already cooperating with China to build a lunar research station.

 However, space exploration has always had the power to unite nations.
 I hope the international community can find common ground in space, even when divisions on Earth seem insurmountable.